ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

         ret
 ```

-This doesn't look optimal. `scaleVectors` seems to be doing each load, multiplication, store in sequence, surely it can be further optimized?
-This is because the memory pointers are overlapping, let's try different assignments of `a` and `b` in `main()` to make them explicitly independent, perhaps the compiler can detect that and generate faster instructions to do the same thing.
+This doesn't look optimal. `scaleVectors` seems to be doing each load, multiplication, and store in sequence.
+Surely it can be better optimized?
+Because the memory pointers are overlapping, let's try different assignments of `a` and `b` in `main()` to make them explicitly independent.
+Perhaps the compiler will detect that and generate faster instructions to do the same thing.

 ```
     int64_t a[] = { 1, 2, 3, 4 };
     int64_t b[] = { 5, 6, 7, 8 };
 ```

 Unsurprisingly, the disassembled output of `scaleVectors` is the same.
-The reason for this is that the compiler has no hint of the dependency between the two pointers used in the function so it has no choice than to assume that it has to process one element at a time.
-The function has no way of knowing with what arguments it is to be called.
+The reason for this is that the compiler has no hint about the dependency between the two pointers used in the function so it has no choice but to assume that it has to process one element at a time.
+The function has no way of knowing what arguments need to be called.
 We see 8 instances of `mul`, which is correct but the number of loads and stores inbetween indicates that the CPU spends its time waiting for data to arrive from/to the cache.
-We need a way to be able to hint the compiler that it can assume the buffers passed are independent.
+We need a way to be able to tell the compiler that it can assume the buffers passed are independent.

 ## The Solution: restrict

-This is what the C99 `restrict` keyword has come to solve.
-It instructs the compiler that the passed arguments are in no way dependant on each other and access to the memory of each happens only through the respective pointer.
-This way the compiler can schedule the instructions in a much better way.
-In essence it can group and schedule the loads and stores.
-As a note, `restrict` only works in C, not in C++.
+This is what the C99 `restrict` keyword resolves.
+It instructs the compiler that the passed arguments are not dependant on each other and that access to the memory of each happens only through the respective pointer.
+This way the compiler can schedule the instructions in a much more efficient way.
+Essentially it can group and schedule the loads and stores. **Note**, `restrict` only works in C, not in C++.

 Let's add `restrict` to `A` in the parameter list:
 ```C